What to Expect from Our Montana Dude Ranch Vacation Packages

 2-6:30 this is you time.
 Some people go to Big Sky to do an off-ranch activity, some are still on a ride, some sit on their front porch and drink, some read, some fish, some float the river, some hike and some sleep!

 6:30-Appetizers and Happy Hour.
-Monday’s dinner is different we do a Blues and Brews BBQ Meet and Greet!
+Monday’s dinner is different we do a Margaritas Meet and Greet!
 A lot of guests check in on Sundays, but some guests choose to wait until Monday to check in.
 Monday nights are designed to be a load of fun.
-We serve tastings of local Big Sky Brew, Blues are playing and it is a chance to interact with other guests and our crew.
-It is followed by a BBQ on the patio filled with Gourmet Burgers and a BBQ item such as Ribs, Brisket or a Boston Butt served with Waffle or French Fries.
+We serve Margaritas, music is playing and it is a chance to interact with other guests and our crew.
+It is followed by a BBQ on the patio filled with a BBQ item such as Ribs, Brisket or a Boston Butt served with Waffle or French Fries, and chef’s choice veggie.
 This dinner is served buffet style outside and you can choose to eat inside or outside.
-Monday night is accompanied for a fire and your choice of evening activities around the ranch.
+Monday night is accompanied by a fire and your choice of evening activities around the ranch.

 Tuesday & Wednesday are very similar in you choosing what you want to do that day and dinner is served family style.
 Thursdays we bump dinner up an hour early so if anyone wants to go to Music in the Meadow in Big Sky or the West Yellowstone Rodeo, they can.
 You do not have to go to either event, some people like to relax and enjoy the quietness, once again whatever YOU want to do!
 Appetizers are at 5:30 and dinner is served at 6:00 Buffet Style-Pasta night!

 Friday nights are a ton of fun at the ranch.
 Dinner is at the Rec.
-Hall and it is Surf and Turf.
-We offer Steak, local fish, Mountain Sausages and Hot Dogs, live music, a camp fire with smores, dancing, roping dummy’s, horse shoes and other lawn games and games inside the rec hall.
+Hall.
+We serve tastings of local brews with appetizers.
+Friday night is Chef Cook-out with Steak, Gourmet Burgers, Mountain Sausages and Hot Dogs.
+We have live music, a camp fire with smores, dancing, roping dummy’s, horse shoes and other lawn games and games inside the rec hall.

 Saturday nights the horses head up the mountain.
 This is a popular event for our guests and wranglers.
 This means the week is over, they get Sunday off and time to recuperate for the following week of guests.
 It is truly magical watching the wranglers lead the herd through the gorge, across the creek and up the mountain.
 There are no words for how beautiful it truly is.